freeCodeCamp/freeCodeCamp/guide/english/agile/application-lifecycle-management/index.md

 ALM can be divided into three distinct areas: Governance, Development, and Operations:

-1. Governance: Encompasses all of the decision making and project management for this application, extends over the entire existance of the application.
+1. Governance: Encompasses all of the decision making and project management for this application, extends over the entire existence of the application.

 2. Development: Process (SDLC) of actually creating the application.
 For most applications, the development process reappears again several more times in the application’s lifetime, including bug fixes, improvements and new versions.